-The ArduiTaM circuit consists of an Arduino Uno as the master controller, carrying out the frequency sweep control, signal acquisition, signal processing, optimum T&M condition search, and adjustment of the variable capacitors.
+- 90 integrability.
+It requires minimal connections, namely, a TTL trigger signal from the spectrometer to the Arduino, and a TTL acknowledgement signal from the Arduino back to the spectrometer, to facilitate automation.
+After loading a new sample, the spectrometer can thus trigger the ArduiTaM to readjust the T&M of the probe.
+Once the ArduiTaM is done, it will send an acknowledgement signal back to the spectrometer so as to start the NMR experiment.
+The ArduiTaM circuit consists of an Arduino Uno as the master controller, carrying out the frequency sweep control, signal acquisition, signal processing, optimum - 95 T&M condition search, and the adjustment of the variable capacitors.
 The Arduino furthermore allows the user to set the channel Larmor frequency, as well as the frequency sweep range for tuning and matching.
-The ArduiTaM uses an ADF4351 highquality ultra-wideband frequency synthesiser from Analog Devices[®] to generate the required frequency sweeps.
-The synthesiser is controlled using an SPI protocol and covers a frequency range from 35 MHz to 4.4 GHz, making the ArduiTaM compatible with the frequencies of almost any commercial NMR spectrometer available today.
-So, for example, the ArduiTaM can T&M any of the following: a 300 MHz 1H probe in a 7 T magnet, a 125 MHz 13C probe in a 11.7 T magnet, a 600 MHz 1H probe in a 14.1 T magnet, and so on.
+The ArduiTaM uses an ADF4351 high-quality ultra-wideband frequency synthesizer from Analog Devices® to generate the required frequency sweeps.
+The synthesizer is controlled using an SPI protocol, and covers a frequency range from 35 MHz to 4.4 GHz, making ArduiTaM compatible with the frequencies of almost any commercial NMR spectrometer available today.
+So for example, ArduiTaM can - 100 T&M any of the following: a 300 MHz H probe in a 7 T magnet, a 125 MHz C probe in a 11.7 T magnet, a 600 MHz 1H probe in a 14.1 T magnet, and so on.

-The output of the synthesiser is transferred to the NMR probe through a low-loss directional coupler (ZFDC-10-1 from Mini-Circuits[®]) and then through a high-quality (low insertion loss and high isolation) RF switch (ZFSWA-2-46 from Mini-Circuits[®]).
-The latter is used to toggle between the "T&M mode" in which the NMR probe is connected to the ArduiTaM and the "NMR mode" in which the probe is connected to the NMR spectrometer, and is the only additional lossy element that is active during NMR signal acquisition (also refer to Fig. 9).
+The output of the synthesizer is transferred to the NMR probe through a low-loss directional coupler (ZFDC-10-1 from Mini-Circuits®), and then through a high quality (low insertion loss and high isolation) RF switch (ZFSWA-2-46 from Mini-Circuits®).
+The latter is used to toggle between the "T&M mode" in which the NMR probe is connected to the ArduiTaM, and the "NMR mode" in which the probe is connected to the NMR spectrometer, and is the only additional lossy element that is active during NMR signal acquisition (also refer to Figure 9).